 eyeWitness seeks to bring to justice individuals who commit atrocities by providing human rights defenders, journalists, and ordinary citizens with a mobile app to capture much needed verifiable video and photos of these abuses. eyeWitness then becomes an ongoing advocate for the footage to promote accountability for those who commit the worst international crimes.

-eyeWitness to Atrocities is not currently recruiting for any staff positions.
+eyeWitness to Atrocities is currently recruiting a:

 eyeWitness to Atrocities partners with outside investigators, attorneys, and law firms who provide pro bono resources to analyse the

 We can be contacted in a number of ways

 |+44 (0) 3300 240789|